alessbell/aless.co/content/blog/gatsby-wasm-plugin/index.md

 A few takeaways:

 - The partially self-imposed constraints made this more fun!
-A native dependency-free solution was in the cards after all.
+A native dependency-free solution was in the cards after all thanks to WebAssembly.
 - The complexity involved in rendering text to screens is humbling once you scratch the surface.
 It's too often and too easily taken for granted.
 - Rust is a vast language that has introduced me to many new concepts, chief among them the ownership model of memory management.
 There is a dauntingly long list of language features I have yet to master (lifetimes! [turbofish!](https://turbo.fish/) 😉), but I don't need to master them all to start writing Rust.
 I can start with the parts I need, and go from there.